ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/index.md

 > ## Prerequisites
 >
-> Participants should be comfortable with using a computer and basic statistical methods.
+> 1. Participants should be comfortable with using a computer and basic statistical methods.
 Furthermore, participants should have:
 > - used a computer before
 > - limited to no experience with BASH
 > - limited to no experience with R
+>
+> 2. Each participant needs to have access to a computer with Unix/Linux or the Windows Ubuntu app.
+If you are attending the workshop in person, then a computer will be available for you.
+>
+> 3. Since this is an introductory workshop, we will walkthrough installing the necessary software.
 {: .prereq}

 <!-- {% include syllabus.html %} -->